avaragado/contentful-backup/README.md

 ### git-commit

-After a backup run, checks changes into git, then optiohnally pushes the branch to a remote.
+After a backup run, checks changes into git, then optionally pushes the branch to a remote.

 In the configuration file, you can specify a plugin options object matching this type: